The outline for this post is as follows:

 Section 2.6: Evidence from tropical precipitation and convection patterns

 In addition to estimating tropospheric warming using re-analyses, satellite data, and radiosonde data, scientists can also use other methods to indirectly test for the hot spot, as the CCSP recommends.
 For example, scientists can look for the hot spot's predicted effects on tropical precipitation and convection: during the period of post-1970s global warming, tropical precipitation and convection patterns changed in a way indicative of a moist-adiabatic lapse rate reduction, as shown in a 2010 paper.
-A subsequent 2011 paper disputed this finding, though a 2012 paper supported the results from the 2010 paper, as did a 2017 paper and a 2018 paper.
+A subsequent 2011 paper disputed this finding, though a 2012 paper supported the results from the 2010 paper, as did a 2017 paper, a 2018 paper, and a 2023 paper.

 Tropical cyclones are one example of tropical precipitation and convection patterns in action.
 Since the hot spot should affect tropical precipitation and convection patterns, the hot spot should also influence tropical cyclones.
 To see why, first note that wind shear limits the formation of tropical cyclones and causes a shift in where tropical cyclones form.
 Increased wind shear comes with upper tropospheric warming.
 So the hot spot's upper tropospheric warming should coincide with a shift in where tropical cyclones form and with reduced tropical cyclone frequency, consistent with previous work on how global warming decreases tropical cyclone frequency.
 Some studies, however, argue that surface warming will not decrease tropical cyclone frequency (upper tropospheric warming should not increase tropical cyclone intensity, though sea surface warming should increase this intensity).